libp2p/specs/http/transport-component.md

 (e.g. set HTTP headers, an HTTP path prefix, cookies, etc).

-This is a bit cumbersome when you are trying to use multiple transports since you may end up with many multiaddrs with different transports but the same suffix.
+This is a bit cumbersome when you are trying to use multiple transports since you may end up with many Multiaddrs with different transports but the same suffix.
 A potential solution here is to keep them separate.
-A list of multiaddrs for the transports being used, and another multiaddr for the application-level data.
+A list of Multiaddrs for the transports being used, and another Multiaddr for the application-level data.
 This is one suggestion, and many other strategies would work as well.